amponce/va-design-system-monitor/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in VA Component Monitor, please report it responsibly:
+If you discover a security vulnerability in VA Design System Monitor, please report it responsibly:

 ### For Security Issues:
 - **Do NOT** create a public GitHub issue